 Official Development Assistance (ODA)

-Well over one third of the Flemish official development assistance goes to Southern Africa
+37% of the Flemish official development assistance goes to Southern Africa

-One third of aid focuses on population and health
+Over 30% of aid focuses on population and health

 The largest portion of the Flemish ODA is focused on a limited number of sectors.
 In 2019, health, population and reproductive health was the main sector within the Flemish official development assistance (31%).
 17% of the Flemish ODA went to agriculture, fisheries and food aid.
 Approximately 14% was directed towards environmental protection and energy.

 In 2018, the Flemish government’s official development assistance was around 48 million euros, which corresponds to 2.4% of the total Belgian ODA.
 Since 2006, this percentage has fluctuated between 2% and 3%.